Learn About Obesity in Children

 SUPPORTING YOUR CHILD

-The first step in helping your child get to a healthy weight is to talk to the child's provider.
+The first step in helping your child get to a healthy weight is to talk to your child's provider.
 The provider can help to set healthy goals for weight loss and help with monitoring and support.

 Try to get the whole family to join in making healthy behavior changes.
 Weight-loss plans for children focus on healthy lifestyle habits.
 A healthy lifestyle is good for everyone, even if weight loss is not the main goal.